 Taking probiotics increases the number of “good” bacteria in the intestine, and it is believed to reduce IBS symptoms through some of these effects, or all of them:

 - Reducing unfriendly bacteria in the gut.
-The good bacteria go to work warding off the bad bacteria and act as antibiotics against other bacteria, which helps eradicate bacterial overgrowth.
+The healthy bacteria work to ward off the bad bacteria and act as antibiotics against other bacteria, which helps eradicate bacterial overgrowth.

 - Reducing intestinal permeability and strengthening the intestines’ lining.
 Probiotics line the surface of the gastrointestinal tract and stop harmful organisms from reaching it…sort of like when Gandalf stood in front of the Balrog and proclaimed, “You shall not pass!“

 - Normalizing motility.
 The result?
 More regular, less painful bowel movements.

 - Reducing abdominal pain.
 Probiotics have a positive, helpful effect on nerve receptors found in the intestinal lining.

 What Are the Best Probiotics for IBS?

 Once you start looking into probiotic strains and probiotic supplementation, you’ll soon find that there are a whole lot of them!
 And each of these probiotics strains vary in their effects on different health conditions, with some being great for oral health, some being ideal for candida overgrowth, and some uniquely beneficial for IBS.

 You want to choose the best types of probiotic strains for your particular needs.
 So, which probiotics strains are best for IBS?
 Here’s a roundup of bacteria to look for when choosing the most effective probiotics for IBS.